bethwelkip/birth-day/README.md

 * Open the browser and type bethwelkip.github.io/first-portfolio/
 * click "Enter" on Windows or "Return" on Mac OSX
 * The website should then load.
+## Technologies
+The project incorporates HTML, CSS and Javascript.
 ## Known Bugs
 There are no known bugs at the moment.
 If any is discovered, please don't hesitate to contact me.
 ## Link to Github page